simonreisinger/Visualize_of_Austrian_Election_Results/README.md

 This project was created for the Course [Informationsvisualisierung](https://www.cg.tuwien.ac.at/courses/InfoVis/ue.html) at [TU Wien](https://www.tuwien.at).
 * https://tuwel.tuwien.ac.at/course/view.php?id=21535

+## Using the First-past-the-post voting system for Austrian Elections

+### Disclaimer
+We are clear that the districts of Austria variy wide in size but we can not change this...

 ## Data Cleaning & Interactive Bokeh Charts
 Visualization [here](https://ippon1.github.io/Visualize_of_Austrian_Election_Results/Data_Cleaning)